OUR ANTI-GENTRIFICATION, BUY-BACK THE BLOCK CAMPAIGN

 Pittsburgh boasts a number of assets that are now making it attractive to developers and investors.
 It is connected via an ample grid of city streets, and located very close to Interstates 75-85.
 It is an Atlanta Belt-Line neighborhood – a distinction limited to 40 or so communities along a 22-mile loop of parks, trails and transit currently under construction.
 A new study has shown that the “Belt-line” project is devastating Atlanta’s affordable housing, “Sustainable for whom?
 Green urban development, environmental gentrification, and the Atlanta Beltline,” The report outlines sharp increases in home values in low-income and largely African-American communities in the southwest segment, the next planned area for the BeltLine to break ground.
 Neighborhoods such as Adair Park, Pittsburgh, Mechanicsville, and Westview have seen median sale prices jump 68 percent from 2011 to 2015.

-The CMB community house hosts our Siafu Youth Corps, the home-schooling program of a partner organization- AJCLLC; Renegade Clothing coop, and we are developing a food sovereignty program that will feature a Black farmers market this spring.
+The COMMUNITY MOVEMENT BUILDERS community house hosts our Siafu Youth Corps, the home-schooling program of a partner organization- AJCLLC; Renegade Clothing coop, and we are developing a food sovereignty program that will feature a Black farmers market this spring.
 We are working with others in the neighborhood to develop and launch an organizing campaign, and we have also purchased a second property in the community.